stoplightio/docs/articles/prism/mocking.md

 9. Connect the **rule** to the API by clicking on the  `apis` dropdown input and selecting the previously created API.   .
 10. Add a **scenario** that will perform the mocking.
 We have an official Stoplight mock scenario [here](https://next.stoplight.io/stoplight/prism?edit=%23%2Fscenarios%2Fmock), which makes it easy to get started.
     1. Add a scenario to the `before` section of your rule.
-    2. Select `another project` in the first dropdown and  search for `prism`.
+    2. Select `Common / Shared` and set the target to `Before Mock Scenario`.
-    3. Locate the file `helpers.prism.yml` and select the scenario `mock`.
+    3. Add a scenario to the `after` section of your rule, select `Common / Shared` and set the target to `After Mock Scenario`.

 <callout> This mock scenario should suit most of your mocking use cases.
 For advanced use cases, please send us a message and we would love to help out. </>